 - The page table

-- Multilevel paging and translation look aside buffers
+- Translation look aside buffers

 - Segmented memory management and segment tables (and their importance to computer security)

 - Segmented and paged memory management